 By giving all your tenants one place to do their work, you ensure that no matter a person’s access level or sub-pool, they are never confused about where to access reports and perform management tasks.

 Keeping employees using Microsoft Office 365 effectively is essential to maximizing the value of the merged entities.
 To get the most out of Microsoft Office 365, you need employees to understand each product and use them consistently.
 CoreView helps by offering solutions for improving training, measuring usage, and promoting adoption.

 With CoreView, you can measure the effects of your training programs from a single dashboard.
 This way, you can stop jumping from product dashboard to product dashboard to report on Microsoft Office 365 usage.
 Our CoreSuite solution consolidates and easily segments usage data, so you can gauge training effectiveness with ease.

 You can promote product usage with micro-targeted email campaigns.
 With CoreSuite, you can send usage prompts, training materials, and surveys via email reminders.
 Plus, you can target those campaigns to only reach the users who need help.

-Finally, you can determine the itemized cost of licenses by business unit, location, and more.
-CoreSuite lets you insert the net costs for your license SKUs into reports broken down by specific attributes like a business unit, department, location, and team.
-That way you can see how costs are actually distributed.
+Finally, you can determine the itemized cost of licenses by business unit, location and more.
+CoreView lets you insert the net costs for your license SKUs into reports broken down by specific attributes like business unit, department, location and team.